jerdog/devex-and-devops-success-slidev/slides.md

 </v-clicks>

 <!--
-Macromedia's Dreamweaver came out in 1997 (after Macromedia acquisition of Backstage from iBand in 1996) Dreamweaver completely changed the game in many respects, as Macromedia had a history of their products getting community-sourced tools, plugins, scripts, etc. Microsoft FrontPage 2000 saw the first inclusion of plugins and integrations in early 1999 to make web management easier (FrontPage Server Extensions).
-NetBeans was released in 2000 for Java, with IntelliJ and Eclipse following in 2001 along with Visual Studio which offered enhanced functionality and more sophisticated features like intelligent code completion, refactoring tools, and improved version control integration.
+[click]Macromedia's Dreamweaver came out in 1997 (after Macromedia acquisition of Backstage from iBand in 1996) Dreamweaver completely changed the game in many respects, as Macromedia had a history of their products getting community-sourced tools, plugins, scripts, etc. [click]Microsoft released their first version of Visual Studio in 1997, and then [click]Microsoft FrontPage 2000 saw the first inclusion of plugins and integrations in early 1999 to make web management easier (FrontPage Server Extensions). [click]NetBeans was released in 2000 for Java, with [click]IntelliJ and [click]Eclipse following in 2001 and then along with [click]Micorosoft Visual Studio .NET in 2002 with a more modern and feature-rich IDE for .NET development.
+We started seeing IDEs which offered enhanced functionality and more sophisticated features like intelligent code completion, refactoring tools, and improved version control integration.
 We saw a noticeable increase in support for multiple languages and frameworks, making these IDEs more versatile.
-Microsoft Visual Studio .NET was released in 2002, offering a more modern and feature-rich IDE for .NET development.
 -->

 ---